FRINXio/translation-units-docs/Configuration datasets/interfaces/lag_interface.md

 *no shutdown* is a conversion of {{eth_enabled}} set *true*
 *shutdown* is a conversion of {{eth_enabled}} set *false*
 *no dampening* is a conversion of {{eth_damping_enabled}} set *false*
+*nd suppress-ra* is a conversion of "suppress": true

 ##### Unit